LEXIMANCER 4.5: ADJUSTING THE AMOUNT OF MEMORY AVAILABLE TO LEXIMANCER

 WINDOWS:

-In the Leximancer installation directory there is a file leximancer.l4j.ini
+In the Leximancer installation directory there is a file leximancer.l4j.ini.
+By default it looks like this:

 # Leximancer runtime configuration